openmobilehub/react-native-omh-maps/README.md

 - Mapbox via `@openmobilehub/maps-plugin-mapbox`
 - Azure Maps via `@openmobilehub/maps-plugin-azuremaps`

+iOS implementation relies on `react-native-maps` library and supports the following providers:
+- Apple Maps
+- Google Maps

+All of the iOS providers are available by installing @openmobilehub/maps-core.

 ## Features

 - 📱 GMS and non-GMS support for all maps providers